 School and campus safety and security are far more complex endeavors than the general public might assume.
-In both K-12 schools and universities, many key roles are a part of creating a safe campus.
-And many organizations are involved in making a campus safety plan effective.
+In United States K-12 schools and universities, many key roles are a part of creating a safe campus.
+Numerous organizations are involved in making safety protocols and overall plan.

-Technology plays a significant role in physical security today as well, across a wide range of device types, including these:
+Technology plays a significant role in this physical security process.
+A wide range of device types are utilized including:

 - Surveillance cameras and systems

 Campus physical security leaders face a daunting task as they seek to design and manage modern physical security systems.
 It’s more important than ever to collaborate broadly when designing these systems—with public safety, administration officials, technology vendors and numerous others.